CLOSE X

 By Jim Ferri

-If you ever want to stand right on the equator, what better place to go than Ecuador?
+If you ever want to stand right on the equator “line,” what better place to go than Ecuador?
 After all, in Spanish even the word “ecuador” means “equator.”
-The problem though, is just where to go to stand on the real Ecuador equator.
+The problem though, is just where to go to stand on the line of the real Ecuador equator.

-But if you want to visit the “real equator” you need to go to the Inti Nan museum, which is about five minutes away.
-The “museum” is more like a mini-carnival for those who visit it and is labeled a “tourist trap” by others.
+But if you want to visit the “real equator” you need to go to the Inti Nan museum.
+It’s about five minutes away and is more like a mini-carnival for those who visit it.
+Others say a “tourist trap.”
 But still, it’s interesting and fun.

-Come here and you can stand on the line painted on the “real equator,” and do all sorts of magical equator-like things such as balancing an egg on the head of a nail, and falling over sideways as you attempt to walk the line with your eyes closed.
+Come here and you can stand on the line painted on the “real Ecuador equator.”
+Then you can do all sorts of magical equator-like things.
+Such as balancing an egg on the head of a nail.
+Or falling over sideways as you attempt to walk the line with your eyes closed.
 A lot of it is sham for sure, but fun nevertheless.

 The Inti Nan equator museum north of Quito, Ecuador